Wolebase/cli-releases/README.md

 # cli-releases
-Repository for the public faikers cli releases
+Repository for the public Wolebase cli releases